DCAN-Labs/LORIS_files/README.md

-# LORIS_instruments
+# transfer-to-LORIS
-Instrument files for LORIS
+Tools for moving data from other sources into LORIS